-When a young man he attended school and worked with his father learning the cabinet-maker’s trade.
-When he grew up, he worked for five years in a cotton factory.
+When a young man, he attended school and worked with his father, learning the cabinetmaker’s trade.
+Growing up, he worked for five years in a cotton factory.
 He then learned the trade of a stagecoach body-builder, which he worked at for a time.

-In May, he in the company of a man named Gauis Jenkins and other men, traveled to Kansas to locate claims in the new Kansas Territory.
-Jenkins would later be killed by James H. Lane over a land dispute.
-Pearson soon made a claim just north of present-day Baldwin City in May 1854.
+In May, in the company of Gauis Jenkins and other men, he traveled to Kansas to locate claims in the new Kansas Territory.
+James H. Lane would later kill Jenkins over a land dispute.
+Pearson soon made a claim north of present-day Baldwin City in May 1854.
 Already living in the area was a man named Kibbe, who Pearson stayed with for a couple of months.
-Kibbe became an ardent Free-State supporter and allegedly killed a pro-slavery advocated named Davis.
+Kibbe became an ardent Free-State supporter and allegedly killed a pro-slavery advocate named Davis.
 He was arrested but released on bail and soon disappeared from the area.
-Pearson married in 1855, to Catharine Baysinger, a daughter of another early pioneer.
+Pearson married in 1855 to Catharine Baysinger, a daughter of another early pioneer.
 The couple would eventually have nine children.

-It was by no means easy for Pearson to hold his claim, as pro-slavery men made repeated efforts to drive him away; however, he had as much courage and more determination than they.
+It was by no means easy for Pearson to hold his claim, as pro-slavery men made repeated efforts to drive him away; however, he had as much courage and more determination as they did.

-Along the old Santa Fe Trail, he purchased more than 200 acres that included the Black Jack Battlefield from the Wyandot Indians.
-During the Civil War, Pearson was connected with the Missouri State Militia under Colonel Nugent, and took part in the pursuits of William Quantrill and General Sterling Price.
-Afterward, he settled back down on his homestead and in the 1880s built a home for his family that overlooked the Black Jack battlefield, where he had fought along with John Brown.
+Along the old Santa Fe Trail, he purchased more than 200 acres, including the Black Jack Battlefield, from the Wyandot Indians.
+During the Civil War, Pearson was connected with the Missouri State Militia under Colonel Nugent and took part in the pursuits of William Quantrill and General Sterling Price.
+Afterward, he settled back down on his homestead and, in the 1880s, built a home for his family that overlooked the Black Jack battlefield, where he had fought along with John Brown.

-Unfortunately, his first wife died in December 1878 and several years later, he married Rosella Harris, of Palmyra Township in February 1884.
-A successful farmer and businessman, he died in 1906 at the age of 84.
+Unfortunately, his first wife died in December 1878, and several years later, he married Rosella Harris of Palmyra Township in February 1884.
+A successful farmer and businessman, he died in 1906 at 84.

-The house and surrounding land continued to be occupied by his descendants until 2003.
+His descendants continued to occupy the house and surrounding land until 2003.
 At that time, the old homestead was purchased by members of the Friends of the Black Jack Battlefield and the Lawrence Preservation Alliance to keep it from being developed into a residential area.
 Pearson’s old home, a perfect example of a Kansas farmhouse during that period, is listed on the Kansas Register of Historic Places.

-Today, the site, called the Black Jack Battlefield and Nature Park is managed by the Black Jack Battlefield Trust and tells the story of the site’s history.
-The site is located about four miles southeast of Baldwin, Kansas at the intersection of E 2000th Road and N 175th Road, adjacent to the Robert Hall Pearson Park.
+Today, the site called the Black Jack Battlefield, and Nature Park is managed by the Black Jack Battlefield Trust and tells the story of the site’s history.
+The site is located about four miles southeast of Baldwin, Kansas, at the intersection of E 2000th Road and N 175th Road, adjacent to Robert Hall Pearson Park.